botpress/modules/packages/botpress-channel-slack/README.md

 ## ETA -> End of Feb 2017

 Your help would be valuable!
-Get in touch with us if you're willing to help (Gitter)
+Get in touch with us if you're willing to help (Slack)

 ## Contribution